gered/views.reagent/README.md

 I'm hoping to have a release with documentation and examples soon.
 For now, tread carefully when browsing through the code in this repository!

+This requires the use of my fork of the [views](https://github.com/gered/views) library (which is also currently in the experimental stage).

 ## License